Committee for the Promotion of Virtue and the Prevention of Vice (Saudi Arabia): Enforcement

 The Committee for the Promotion of Virtue and the Prevention of Vice enforces traditional Islamic morality by arresting or helping to secure the arrest of people who engage in conduct that violates Islamic principles and values.
 They are tasked with enforcing conservative Islamic norms of behavior defined by Saudi authorities.
 They monitor observance of the dress code and ensure that shops are closed during prayer times.
 In some instances, they broke into private homes on suspicion of untoward behavior, though this attracted criticism from the public and the government.

 Upon being appointed head of the CPVPV, Abdul Latif Abdul Aziz al-Sheikh identified "five areas the religious police should focus on": preserving Islam, preventing blackmail, combating sorcery, fighting human trafficking, and ensuring that no one disobeys the country's rulers.

 Saudi mutaween are often accompanied by the regular police, but also patrol without police escort.
-They recently launched a website on which un-Islamic behavior can be reported.Saudi Arabia: Gross human rights abuses against women, Amnesty International.
+They launched a website on which un-Islamic behavior can be reported.Saudi Arabia: Gross human rights abuses against women, Amnesty International.

 While on patrol, the duties of the Mutaween include, but are not restricted to: